formtastic/formtastic/README.md

 ## Compatibility

-* Formtastic edge/5.x requires Rails 7.1 and Ruby 2.7 minimum, inline with Rails minimum supported versions
+* Formtastic edge requires Rails 7.2 and Ruby 3.1 minimum, inline with Rails minimum supported versions
 * Formtastic 5.0 requires Rails 6.0 and Ruby 2.6 minimum
 * Formtastic, much like Rails, is very ActiveRecord-centric.
 Many are successfully using other ActiveModel-like ORMs and objects (DataMapper, MongoMapper, Mongoid, Authlogic, Devise...) but we're not guaranteeing full compatibility at this stage.
 Patches are welcome!